 Early in our bell ringing days the uniqueness of bells garnered us an invitation to perform for CitiBank and Pepsico.
 During the Christmas Season and we also performed at Macy’s, Lord and Taylor and some distinctive NYC department stores.

 We were very pleased to be invited to perform at the United Nations in 1992 for Earth Day (March 20, the vernal equinox, which happens to by my birthday) and the Japanese Peace Bell Ceremony.
 This was a pivotal moment in the history of ringing this bell for only three months earlier, in December of 1991, M. Gorbachev stepped down, the Soviet Union was dissolved and the Russian people were finally allowed to ring their bells after 70 years of silence under Communist Control.

 Since then I have been able to play the Washington National Memorial Carillon at Valley Forge, probably my first and last carillon experience.
 We presented a program at the Strong Museum in Rochester and featured the bells on the Titanic.
 We also presented a program for the Bok Tower and Gardens in Lake Wales, Florida, near Orlando, for their 75th Anniversary and the 19th International Carillon Festival.
 This summer, we have been invited to perform at the International Bell Festival and National Seminar in Orlando.
 We will debut and original work “One World” and several new duo arrangements and spread our message of how bells can be special symbols of Peace and Freedom in a world that so desperately is crying for this message of Fraternity and Love among all peoples.

-Since there are several Peace Bells world wide but few of us will ever get to see them much less ring or hear them ring.
-We have therefore decide to bring this message of Freedom and Peace to all who have access to the Internet and hope you will join us:
+There are many Peace Bells worldwide but few of us will ever get to see them much less ring or hear them ring.
+We have therefore decided to bring this message of Freedom and Peace to all who have access to the Internet and hope you will join us: